-Although the pelvic floor plays an important and major role in pregnancy, not many women are aware of its function or even its existence, as most turn their primary focus and attention to the fetus and whether the baby is growing healthily.
+Although the pelvic floor plays an important and major role in pregnancy, many women are unaware of its function or even its existence, as most turn their primary focus and attention to the foetus and whether the baby is growing healthily.

-The importance of good pelvic floor muscles before, during and after pregnancy cannot be over-emphasized; in this article, we will do an in-depth exploration of what you need to know about the pelvic floor and pregnancy.
+However, having strong pelvic muscles before, during, and after pregnancy is incredibly important.
+In this article, we will explore what you need to know about the pelvic floor and how pregnancy affects it.

 What is the Pelvic Floor?

-During pregnancy, like many of the other body parts, your pelvic floor also responds to hormonal changes by stretching and loosening.
-Weight from your growing baby also contributes to extra strain on the pelvic floor, particularly in the second and third trimester as your belly expands.
+However, like many other parts of your body, it responds to hormonal changes during pregnancy by stretching and loosening.
+The weight of your growing baby also adds to the extra strain, particularly in the second and third trimesters, as your belly expands.

-During labour and childbirth, for example, during vaginal delivery and especially for assisted vaginal deliveries such as vacuum or forceps extraction, some women may sustain trauma to the pelvic floor, which may lead to weakening with subsequent pelvic floor dysfunction later on in life (including pelvic organ prolapse and urinary incontinence).
-How this occurs is attributable to multiple factors, including mechanical pressure and injury to the blood vessels/nerves supplying the pelvic floor as the baby’s head descends into and out of the birth canal.
+Labour and childbirth can also affect it, with some women experiencing trauma, especially during vaginal deliveries and assisted methods like vacuum or forceps extraction.
+This trauma may weaken the pelvic floor and lead to dysfunction later in life, such as pelvic organ prolapse and urinary incontinence.
+How this occurs is attributed to multiple factors, including mechanical pressure and injury to blood vessels or nerves as the baby’s head descends through the birth canal.

 Does pregnancy ruin your pelvic floor?